earthmite/FYGG/README.md

 # FYGG
-a insanely simple workaround for using a proxy on School chromebooks!
+an insanely simple workaround for using a proxy on school Chromebooks!